 Not sure where to stay in Florence?
-Here’s an overview of the main neighborhoods and a selection of some of the best hotels in Florence.
+I’m lucky to visit Florence very often since my brother lives there, and I know the city pretty well.
+That’s why I wrote an overview of the main neighborhoods and a selection of some of the best hotels in Florence.

-Florence is one of the most visited in Italy, especially by people traveling to the “Bel Paese” for the first time.
+Together with Rome and Venice, Florence is one of the Italian most visited cities, especially by people traveling to Italy for the first time.
 The historical center is quite small; therefore, it may seem irrelevant in which area of the city to lodge.
-However, whether you’re only staying one day in Florence or longer, there are differences between neighborhoods.
+However, there are differences between neighborhoods, whether you’re only staying one day in Florence or longer.
 And choosing the best area to stay in Florence can make a big difference.

-In any case, it’s worth spending at least one day in Florence, although I advise staying at least two or three days.
-Or to stay longer and explore more of Tuscany from there.
+It’s worth spending at least one day in Florence, although I advise staying at least two or three days.
+Or even stay longer and explore more of Tuscany from there.
 Actually, there are many beautiful day trips from Florence to cities like Siena or Pisa or the unique Tuscan countryside.

 Quick overview – Where to stay in Florence, Italy